What is a modelled data source?

 - Click Edit Model to edit the modelled data source, taking you to the Modeller, where you can modify it.

-- When the model was last refreshed (based on the data source it was created from)
+- When the modelled data source was last refreshed (based on the data source it was created from)

 - Under Connection, see which data source the modelled data source uses